 On 17 July 2016, the Israeli Central Criminal Court issued a verdict sentencing Muawiya Alqam, a 15-year-old from Beit Hanina, East Jerusalem, to six and a half years imprisonment and to pay a fine of 26,000 shekels (about 6,750$).
 Muawiya was violently arrested in 2015 and deprived of his basic fair trial rights, a discriminatory treatment applied to Palestinians only.
 He is currently amongst the hundreds of Palestinian children detained in Israeli prisons.
 "Such sentences are oppressive against our children.
 We should not remain silent.
 Our children have a right to live freely and to have dignity like other children in the world", said Muawiya's father.

-On 10 November 2015, Muawiya was arrested for allegedly stabbing a Yasam officer – the Israel Police Special Patrol Unit officers – along with his 12-year-old cousin Ali, in Pisgat Ze'ev, a Jewish neighbourhood in East Jerusalem.
+On 10 November 2015, Muawiya was arrested for allegedly stabbing a Yasam officer – the Israel Police Special Patrol Unit officers – along with his 12-year-old cousin Ali, in Pisgat Ze'ev, an Israeli settlement in East Jerusalem.
 Dragged into a police van, he was stripped naked, threatened to be killed and had cold water poured on his body before being taken to Moscovia detention centre in West Jerusalem.
 He was subsequently transferred to Hasharon and finally to Megiddo prison, where he remains detained until today.
 Muawiya was detained incommunicado for a month, contacts with his lawyer and family being denied.
 His lawyer's visits were only allowed after a month and family's visits after seven months.

 On 18 November 2015, the Israeli Central Criminal Court charged him with "attempted murder" and "possession of a knife".
 On 20 November 2015, Muawiya was transferred to Hasharon prison, where he remained detained for two months and half before being transferred to Megiddo prison, commonly used to detained minors.